How To Install A Pool Safety Cover

 often get confused with safety covers just because the name sounds similar.
 A lock in cover is either made completely of vinyl (just like a pool liner) or a poly tarp

 material with a vinyl bead.
-A lock in cover connects to a track that is installing along the coping edge of a vinyl liner pool.
+A lock in cover connects to a track that is installed along the coping edge of a vinyl liner pool.
 A safety cover installs into the deck

 surrounding the pool via brass grommets that are drilled into the deck